killcity/d168-codeplug-new-england/README.md

 **DO THIS FIRST: Set your DMR ID and Callsign in the Radio ID option under "Digital"**

+If you get a mode error, create a new empty codeplug, choose the Model menu dropdown, then choose Commercial Europe as the mode.
+Save and write to the radio.
+Then open and load this .rdt file, write to radio.

 ## Channel overview

 The codeplug defines **1585 channels**.
 Each channel specifies the receive frequency, transmit frequency, timeslot (for DMR), colour code and a target talkgroup.
 Channels fall into two categories: